nivekxyz/afflatus/README.md

 0.4 - Fixed issue with shell theme that resulted in the default panel.solid color (black) taking over the panel when a window was full screen or near the panel.

-3.26 - Changed versioning to match Gnome releases and made some refinements to the Gnome-Shell theme.
+3.26 - Changed name from "Breezy-GTK" to "Afflatus".
+Changed version to match Gnome version and made some refinements to the Gnome-Shell theme.

-!
-In the process of renaming the theme from "Breezy-GTK" to "Afflatus", then I will rebase the GTK theme on the current version of Materia instead of flat-plat.
-After that I will work on new color variations. !